Joint Task Force 51

 Joint Task Force 51 (JTF-51) is a contingency command post under United States Army North (USARNORTH), responsible for coordinating Defense Support of Civil Authorities (DSCA) within the United States.
 JTF-51 is headquartered at Joint Base San Antonio-Fort Sam Houston, Texas, and operates under the authority of United States Northern Command (USNORTHCOM).
 The task force is designed to provide rapid-response command and control capabilities for federal military support to civilian agencies during natural disasters, emergencies, and homeland security operations.
-Major General Scott M. Sherman assumed command of Joint Task Force 51 on September 29, 2024, succeeding Maj.
+Brig.
+Gen. Jerry E. Baird, Jr. assumed command of Joint Task Force 51 on April 10, 2026, succeeding Major General Scott M. Sherman who assumed command of Joint Task Force 51 on September 29, 2024, succeeding Maj.
 Gen. William J. Prendergast.

 History

 JTF-51 was established to enable USARNORTH to quickly deploy a scalable, joint command post in response to requests for federal assistance from state or federal agencies following disasters or emergencies.
 The task force was first operationally tested in the mid-2000s, with its mission and structure evolving in response to major incidents such as Hurricane Katrina, though the primary joint military response at that time was organized under Joint Task Force Katrina.
 Since then, JTF-51 has played a significant role in disaster relief operations, including response efforts during hurricanes Harvey, Irma, and Maria, as well as the COVID-19 pandemic.